Catholic Theological Formation Series

 Despite the variety of methodologies and topics explored, the series’ aim remains constant: to provide a sustained reflection upon the mission and ministry of Catholic theological formation of both clergy and laity alike.

-The general editor of the Catholic Theological Formation Series, Fr.
-Kevin Zilverberg, serves as assistant professor of sacred Scripture and the founding director of Saint Paul Seminary Press at The Saint Paul Seminary School of Divinity.
+The general editor of the Catholic Theological Formation Series, Christopher Thompson, serves as academic dean of The Saint Paul Seminary School of Divinity.